 In the middle of the 20th century the island became a haven for artists and writers like Arthur Miller, Canadian singer-songwriter Leonard Cohen, and the Norwegian novelist Axel Jensen.
 In the early 1960s, an Italian starlet named Sophia Loren emerged from Hydra’s harbor waters in the Hollywood flick Boy on a Dolphin.
 The site of an annex of Athens’s Fine Arts School, today Hydra remains a favorite haunt of new and established artists.

-The arrival of world-famous contemporary art collector Dakis Ioannou (who set up an exhibition space at the island's former Slaughterhouse in 2009 for his Deste Foundation) means that Hydra is now a magnet for today's chic art crowd.
-Every summer, the opening night of the Slaughterhouse is one of the art world’s most coveted invitations; modern art lovers flock here to catch a glimpse of the most avant-garde artworks, refreshed by the fresh Hydriot breeze.
-In summer there are ongoing art exhibitions in many venues around the island, from the town’s schools (where curator Dimitris Antonitsis organizes his annual collaborative Hydra School Projects) to the Melina Mercouri exhibition space right by the Hydra harbor, opposite the hydrofoil dock.
+The arrival of world-famous contemporary art collector Dakis Joannou (who set up an exhibition space at the island's former slaughterhouse in 2009 for his DESTE Foundation) means that Hydra is now a magnet for today's chic art crowd.
+Every summer, the opening night of the Slaughterhouse is one of the art world’s most coveted invitations; modern-art lovers flock here to catch a glimpse of the most avant-garde artworks, refreshed by the Hydriot breeze.
+In summer there are ongoing art exhibitions in many venues around the island, from the town’s schools (where curator Dimitrios Antonitsis organizes his annual collaborative Hydra School Projects) to the Melina Mercouri exhibition space right by the Hydra harbor, opposite the hydrofoil dock.
 The Hydra Workshop is a waterfront art space that puts together an annual exhibition inspired by the collection of London-based art patron Pauline Karpidas.

 There are many reasons to love Hydra, not the least of which is the fact that all motor traffic is banned from the island (except for several rather noisy garbage trucks).
 After the racket of inner Athens and ear-splitting assaults on the eardrums by motorbikes in Aegina and Spetses, Hydra’s blissful tranquility, especially off-season, is a cause for rejoicing.